LoyolaChicagoBooks/introcs-csharp/rst/forstatements.rst

 The break statement is in the inner loop.
 If it is reached, the inner loop ends, but the inner loop is just a single statement inside the outer loop, and the outer loop continues.
-If the outer loop continuation condition is still true, the inner loop will be executed again, and the break may or may not be reached that time....
+If the outer loop continuation condition remains true, the inner loop will be executed again, and the break may or may not be reached that time, so the inner loop may or may not terminate normally....

 For completeness we mention the much less used ``continue`` statement: